hatoo/egglog-language-server/README.md

 ### Note

-Language server will compiled at first time you open egglog file.
+Language server will be compiled at first time you open an egglog file.
 It may take a while.

 ## License